01.CHOICE's top 10 tips

-The recent floods and bushfires have reinforced the importance of home insurance and it pays to shop around.
+The floods and bushfires of 2011 reinforced the importance of home insurance, and it pays to shop around.
 CHOICE found average price differences of up to $380 for home insurance and $410 for contents insurance policies.

 3. Reduce household bills

 National energy bills are set to soar, so make sure you're getting the best deal.
-See CHOICE's Energy efficient home guide for more information on a range of energy efficient appliances and white goods.
+See our energy efficient home guide for more information on a range of energy-efficient appliances and whitegoods.

 If you've been with your phone or internet provider for a long time, you may get a better deal by shopping around.
 It also pays to check current deals being offered by your own mobile phone or internet provider, as they don't always let their existing customers know when they're offering a better plan, with say faster internet or more calls on your mobile for less money.
 We've also found that switching providers to get a bundled package can make great savings.